katjalmarko/katjalmarko/README.md

 **`(Junior Frontend Developer)`**

-Specializing primarily in React, Typescript & Javascript, with experience in HTML/CSS, Next, Redux, Firebase, MongoDB, Tailwind CSS, MaterialUI, Git/Github and various open-source frameworks such as 𝗡𝗼𝗱𝗲𝗝𝗦 or 𝗘𝘅𝗽𝗿𝗲𝘀𝘀𝗝𝗦.
+Specializing in React, Typescript & Javascript, with experience in HTML/CSS, Next, Redux, Firebase, MongoDB, Tailwind CSS, MaterialUI, Git/Github and various open-source frameworks such as 𝗡𝗼𝗱𝗲𝗝𝗦 or 𝗘𝘅𝗽𝗿𝗲𝘀𝘀𝗝𝗦.
 I also document my whole journey of coding in order to show people what it takes to become a coder from scratch and with it many useful features from WEB3 & AI world.
 I publish that content on my YouTube channel "[00-coding][youtube]" to SK/CZ audience.

 I'm currently looking for a front-end or full-stack web developer position.
 I'm motivated to learn fast and become a valuable team member.